 One of the most effective ways shown to bridge the gap?
 Personal, relevant mentorship.

-On August 28th, 2018 WashU in St. Louis’ Dean for the School of Engineering & Applied Science, Dr. Aaron Bobick, and Indiana University’s Director for the Center of Excellence for Women in Technology, Dr. Maureen Biggers, joined Mentor Collective Co-Founder and CEO Jackson Boyar in a discussion about how they are connecting students with their community of peer students and alumni to bolster representation and connection through intentional, large-scale mentoring programs.
+WashU in St. Louis’ Dean for the School of Engineering & Applied Science, Dr. Aaron Bobick, and Indiana University’s Director for the Center of Excellence for Women in Technology, Dr. Maureen Biggers, joins Mentor Collective Co-Founder and CEO, Jackson Boyar, in a discussion about how they are connecting students with their community of peer students and alumni to bolster representation and connection through intentional, large-scale mentoring programs.

 The successful mentorship models being used by Indiana University and WashU in St. Louis

 How students benefit from relevant, holistic support outside of their advisor, TA, faculty and PI relationships